WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/pronouns.md

 [warning] Not Recommended: Toggle this to *on.* [/warning]
 [tip] Recommended: Toggle this button to *on.* [/tip]

+Use optional pronouns, such as that and who, to avoid ambiguity and clarify meaning in sentences.

+**Examples**

+[warning] Not Recommended: Create the new post you want to see on the blog page. [/warning]
+[tip] Recommended: Create the new post that you want to see on the blog page. [/tip]

+[warning] Not Recommended:  [/warning]
+[tip] Recommended:  [/tip]

 ## Pronouns and gender

 Don't use gender-specific pronouns unless the person being referred actually uses that gender.
 If you're unsure which gender-specific pronoun to use, rewrite the sentence using second person (*you*).